Announcement

 December 11, 2012

-After we released 5.0.0 we soon had to find out that if you don’t have the Microsoft Lync enabled, the administrator could not change the PIN for extensions.
-This was caused by a JavaScript error on the browser; but because there was no notification it could drive admins crazy if they try over and over again to change the PIN and never get to their mailbox.
-The fact that PIN are not encrypted on the file system (a feature introduced in 4.5) wasn’t making life easier either—all you could see was some spaghetti in the XML on the file system.
+After we released 5.0.0, we soon found out if you don’t have the Microsoft Lync enabled the administrator can't change the PIN for extensions.
+This was caused by a JavaScript error on the browser, but because there was no notification it could drive admins crazy if they tried over and over again to change the PIN and never got to their mailboxes.
+That PINs are not encrypted on the file system (a feature introduced in 4.5) wasn’t making life easier, either — all you could see was some spaghetti in the XML on the file system.

-Another important mishap was that the template for the FAX message was actually empty.
-It simply got forgotten in the build process.
-For those who had problems getting fax to mail working, yea that could explain it.
+Another problem was the template for the FAX message was actually empty - it was simply forgotten in the build process.
+For those who had problems getting fax to mail working, yes, this explains it.

-Also we had the opportunity to get more exposure with another feature, the Microsoft Lync presence update.
-While it was possible to get it working also in 5.0.0 already, we made a small but important change to the DNS lookup procedure.
-Microsoft Lync wants to see _sip._tls prefixes as well, and if they are present it does make the setup a lot easier.
-We have made a page http://wiki.snomone.com/index.php?title=How_to_use_lynchosted.com where you can see in this example how to set it up.
+We also had the opportunity to get more exposure with another feature, the Microsoft Lync presence update.
+While it was possible to get it working in 5.0.0, we made a small but important change to the DNS lookup procedure.
+Microsoft Lync wants to see _sip._tls prefixes as well, and if they are present it makes the setup a lot easier.
+We have made a page, http://wiki.snomone.com/index.php?title=How_to_use_lynchosted.com - you can see in this example how to set it up.

-Apart from that, the feedback from customers who upgraded to 5 was general good.
-Most complaints were about the hectic changes in the license model (which is understandable), but it seems the product itself and even the activation process itself is in good shape.
-We have a few smaller things in the pipeline for 5.0.2 and also some changes for 4.5.
-I expect the next minor release in a few weeks and those who like to stay up to the latest are welcome to upgrade their systems.
+Apart from that, the feedback from customers who upgraded to 5 was generally good.
+Most complaints were about the hectic changes in the license model (which is understandable), but it seems the product itself - and even the activation process - is in good shape.
+We have a few smaller things in the pipeline for 5.0.2, and some changes for 4.5.
+I expect the next minor release in a few weeks.
+Those who like to stay "up to the latest" are welcome to upgrade their systems.

 Latest Articles